 2) The Oral History Research Project will document the stories of successful organizing efforts by incarcerated women.
 This project will begin with an oral history of the successful organizing by the women incarcerated in Bedford Hills correctional facility to bring back college to prison following its elimination in the 1990s.
 The Project, led by a research collective comprised of formerly incarcerated women, university faculty, and students, will be a model that can be replicated to show the growth of women’s leadership in the struggle to end mass incarceration.

-3) Comprehensive public programming will focus on transforming the narrative about women, incarceration and criminalization, including through CfJ’s annual Beyond the Bars Conference, where the 2019 theme is “Until She’s Free.”
+3) Comprehensive public programming will focus on transforming the narrative about women, incarceration and criminalization, including through CfJ’s annual Beyond the Bars Conference, where the 2019 theme was “Until She’s Free.”
 CfJ’s thematic programming will increase the platforms by which women who are working on justice reform for directly impacted women and girls can elevate their work.

-4) The Center for Justice is involved in numerous community advocacy and organizing coalitions and initiatives to change policy, practice and culture relating to ending the incarceration and criminalization of women and girls.
+Additionally, the Center for Justice is involved in numerous community advocacy and organizing coalitions and initiatives to change policy, practice and culture relating to ending the incarceration and criminalization of women and girls.